The cohomological Hall algebra of a surface and factorization cohomology: Abstract

 \section{Abstract}

 For a smooth quasi-projective surface $S$ over $\CC$ we consider the Borel-Moore homology of the stack of coherent sheaves on $S$ with compact support and make this space into an associative algebra by a version of the Hall multiplication.
 This multiplication involves data (virtual pullbacks) governing the derived moduli stack, i.e., the perfect obstruction theory naturally existing on the non-derived stack.
 By restricting to sheaves with support of given dimension, we obtain several types of Hecke operators.
 In particular, we study $R(S)$, the Hecke algebra of $0$-dimensional sheaves.
-For the flat case $S=\AAA^2$, we identify $R(S)$ explicitly.
-For a general $S$ we find the graded dimension of $R(S)$, using the techniques of factorization cohomology.
+For the case $S=\AAA^2$, we show that $R(S)$ is an enveloping algebra and identify it, as a vector space, with the symmetric algebra of an explicit graded vector space.
+For a general $S$, we find the graded dimension of $R(S)$, using the techniques of factorization cohomology.